-Critically Endangered Immediate future Endangered Near future Vulnerable Medium-term future Indicating the probability of extinction in the wild to be: ≥ 50% in 10 years or 3 generations, whichever is longer (100 years max.) ≥ 20% in 20 years or 5 generations, whichever is longer (100 years max.) ≥ 10% in 100 years j) Fisheries Scientific Committee conclusion pursuant to Section 220F of the NSW Fisheries Management Act 1994:
+Critically Endangered Immediate future Endangered Near future Vulnerable Medium-term future Indicating the probability of extinction in the wild to be: ≥ 50% in 10 years or 3 generations, whichever is longer (100 years max.) ≥ 20% in 20 years or 5 generations, whichever is longer (100 years max.) ≥ 10% in 100 years j) Additional information i) Fisheries Scientific Committee Management Recommendations for Lord Howe Abalone